 Not all cartels want to be seen as the bad guys these days.
-After Hurricane Ingrid tore across north-eastern Mexico in September of this year, the Gulf Cartel uploaded a video to YouTube that showed them distributing aid to those in need.
+After Hurricane Ingrid tore across northeastern Mexico in September, the Gulf Cartel uploaded a video to YouTube that showed them distributing aid to those in need.
 It quickly went viral and has racked up nearly half a million views.

 The video-sharing site has also been used as a platform for cartel announcements that, for obvious reasons, aren't usually broadcast by mainstream media.
-For example, a speech by a leader of the Knights Templar Cartel – a guy known as "La Tuta" – has had over 900,000 views, 60 times the amount of hits received by the Mexican President's September 2013 State of the Union Address (which is dragging its feet around the 15,000 mark).
+For example, a speech by a leader of the Knights Templar Cartel—a guy known as "La Tuta"—has had over 900,000 views, 60 times the amount of hits received by the Mexican president's September 2013 State of the Union Address (which is dragging its feet at around the 15,000 mark).

 The Knights Templar Cartel's Facebook page

-The Knights Templar (or "Caballeros Templarios", in Spanish) are particularly seasoned when it comes to social media.
-The group used to run a Facebook page under the immediately transparent pretence of being a "small business", which gathered over 10,000 Likes and regular messages of support until it was shut down earlier this year.
+The Knights Templar (or "Caballeros Templarios," in Spanish) are particularly seasoned when it comes to social media.
+The group used to run a Facebook page under the immediately transparent pretense of being a "small business," which gathered over 10,000 Likes and regular messages of support until it was shut down earlier this year.

 "Broly" and his friends

-It's important to note that the cartels' application of this kind of approach – although relatively new – is far from crude.
-In May of this year, one half of the duo behind Blog del Narco – the most read and influential blog on Mexico's drug war – disappeared.
-His partner, who goes under the pseudonym "Lucy", told the Guardian he had called her phone, before saying "run" and hanging up immediately.
+It's important to note that the cartels' application of this kind of approach, while relatively new, is far from crude.
+In May of this year, one half of the duo behind Blog del Narco—the most read and influential blog on Mexico's drug war—disappeared.
+His partner, who goes under the pseudonym "Lucy," told the Guardian he had called her phone, before saying "run" and hanging up immediately.
 The pair had agreed to use "run" as a codeword for fleeing the country when things got really dangerous, but it's unknown whether Lucy's partner ever made it out as he hasn't been heard from since.